-Malai peda is an Indian sweet made with solidified milk, whole milk, sugar and flavors like cardamom or saffron.
-Its super creamy and melt in the mouth.
-The ingredient list for malai peda is simple but traditional method requires long hours of cooking down the milk, scrapping and boiling till the milk solids are separated, which are then sweetened and rolled into small flat discs (peda).
+Malai peda is an Indian sweet made with milk solids, sugar and flavors like cardamom or saffron.
+It's super creamy and melt in the mouth.
+The ingredients needed for this milk powder malai peda are simple as compared to traditional method that requires long hours of cooking down the milk to turn it into khoya, which is then sweetened and rolled into small flat discs (peda).

 Here in this recipe, I have simplified the process by using milk powder.
-The paste of milk powder, blanched almond powder and whole milk when cooked for a few minutes turns thick like mawa or khoya and eliminated the traditional long process of turning the milk into mawa.
-You can flavor these with cardamom but I used a few pinches of lavender and aloud extract for a unique flavor profile.
+The mixture of milk powder and whole milk when cooked for a few minutes turns thick like mawa or khoya and eliminates the traditional long process of reducing milk.

 - Use full fat milk.
 And good quality ghee.
 When a recipe has few ingredients, the quality of ingredients is even more important.